Calculating Optimal Row Group Size for Spatial Queries

 Execution Command (DuckDB Spatial Sort):

-CREATE TEMPORARY TABLE spatial_sorted AS
+CREATE TEMPORARY TABLE dataset_extent AS

-SELECT *,
+SELECT s.*

-FROM archive_source
+FROM archive_source s, dataset_extent e

-ORDER BY hilbert_key;
+ORDER BY ST_Hilbert(s.geometry, e.ext)

-COPY spatial_sorted TO 'archive_optimized.parquet' (FORMAT PARQUET, ROW_GROUP_SIZE 500000, COMPRESSION ZSTD);
+(FORMAT PARQUET, ROW_GROUP_SIZE 500000, COMPRESSION ZSTD);

 Root-Cause Mechanism: Sorting by a Hilbert curve aligns physical storage with spatial locality.
 Each row group’s min/max bounding box envelope tightly encloses its contents, enabling the query engine to skip irrelevant blocks during ST_DWithin and ST_Contains evaluations.
 Without this step, spatial predicate pushdown degrades to sequential full-table scans.